Distillation: Basics and Techniques in Chemistry

 - Boiling point: Temperature at which a liquid's vapor pressure equals atmospheric pressure.

-- Fractionating column: A device to enhance the separation of vapors based on their boiling points.
+- Fractionating column: A device used to enhance the separation of vapors based on their boiling points.
+Improves the separation of liquids with similar boiling points by providing increased surface area for vapor-liquid equilibrium.

 Equipment and Techniques